Chernobyl disaster: Safety test

 The turbine run-down energy capability still needed to be confirmed experimentally, and previous tests had ended unsuccessfully.
-An initial test carried out in 1982 indicated that the excitation voltage of the turbine-generator was insufficient; it did not maintain the desired magnetic field after the turbine trip.
-The electrical system was modified, and the test was repeated in 1984 but again proved unsuccessful.
-In 1985, the test was conducted a third time but also yielded no results due to a problem with the recording equipment.
+An initial test carried out in 1982 indicated that the excitation voltage of the turbine-generator was insufficient.
+The electrical system was modified and the test was repeated in 1984, but again proved unsuccessful.
+In 1985, the test was conducted a third time, but also yielded no results due to a problem with the recording equipment.
 The test procedure was to be run again in 1986 and was scheduled to take place during a controlled power-down of reactor No. 4, which was preparatory to a planned maintenance outage.

 A test procedure had been written, but the authors were not aware of the unusual RBMK-1000 reactor behaviour under the planned operating conditions.
-It was regarded as purely an electrical test of the generator, not a complex unit test, even though it involved critical unit systems.
-According to the regulations in place at the time, such a test did not require approval by either the chief design authority for the reactor (NIKIET) or the Soviet nuclear safety regulator.
-The test program called for disabling the emergency core cooling system, a passive/active system of core cooling intended to provide water to the core in a loss-of-coolant accident, and approval from the Chernobyl site chief engineer had been obtained according to regulations.
+It was regarded as purely an electrical test of the generator, even though it involved critical unit systems.
+According to the existing regulations, such a test did not require approval by either the chief design authority for the reactor (NIKIET) or the nuclear safety regulator.
+The test program called for disabling the emergency core cooling system, a passive/active system of core cooling intended to provide water to the core in a loss-of-coolant accident.
+Approval from the site chief engineer had been obtained according to regulations.

 The test procedure was intended to run as follows: